-Cause Sol lution Printer is not turned on and online.
+Cause So Solution Printer is not turned on and online.
 Tur rn the printer on and be sure that it is online.
-The correct printer drivers for the application are 1.
-Install the correct printer driver for the application. not installed.
-2. Try printing using the MS-DOS command: DIR C:\ > [printer port] where [printer port] is the address of the printer being used.
+The correct printer drivers for the application are not installed.
+1. Install the correct printer driver for the application.
+2. Try printing using the MS-DOS command: DIR C:\ > [printer port] where $[printer\ port]$ is the address of the printer being used.
 If the printer works, reload the printer driver.
-To run MS-DOS commands, press the Windows key + r, type ${\tt cmd}$ in the $\mbox{\bf Open}$ box, and then select $\mbox{\bf OK}.$ If you are on a network, you might not have made the connection to the printer. Ма ke the proper network connections to the printer.
+To run MS-DOS commands, press the Windows key + r, type cmd in the $$ Open box, and then select $$ OK.

+If you are on a network, you might not have made the connection to the printer.
+Make the proper network connections to the printer.
 Printer might have failed.
-Rui n printer self-test.
+Run printer self-test.
+The printer might be out of paper.
+Check the paper tray, and refill it if it is empty.